 Literally means: To be at one’s plate

-If you are feeling good or at ease, throwing this idiom into conversation will impress your Russian friends.
+If you are feeling good or at ease, throwing this idiom into a conversation will impress your Russian friends.
 The French have a similar expression, used in the negative to mean that someone is uneasy or not well: “être dans son assiette.”
-Literally, it means “to be in your plate” (but its origins have nothing to do with plates).
+Literally, it means “to be in your plate” but its origins have nothing to do with plates.
 You will feel like a fish in water learning Russian. 😉

 This expression, which originates from the language of carpenters, means something that goes perfectly, with no unexpected difficulties.
 Some equivalent English expressions might be: “to go swimmingly,” “to go off without a hitch,” or even “as clean as a whistle.”
-Use this to describe how your Russian training is going once the app comes out.
+Hopefully you can use this idiom to describe your Russian studies!

-How it’s pronounced: bez trudá ne výtashchish’ i rýbku iz prudá
+How to pronounce it: bez trudá ne výtashchish’ i rýbku iz prudá

 Literally means: Without effort, you won’t pull a fish out of a pond

 While your Russian language learning will be easier with the MosaLingua app and its specially-designed Spaced Repetition System, you’ll still have to put in the effort if you want to get good.
 This is one of the best Russian idioms to describe the hard work you’ll have to put in to achieve good results, something like “no pain, no gain” in English.